-This website is run by the Royal Borough of Windsor and Maidenhead.
+This accessibility statement applies to the Royal Borough of Windsor and Maidenhead website https://www.rbwm.gov.uk.

 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: